Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 <div class="float-right t-full">

-| Effect 		| Cost
+| Roll	 		| Cost
 | :----- 		| :---
 | Stat 			| 3
+| Damage		| 2
 | Skill			| 2
 | Stat + Skill	| 1

 </div>

-Whatever the story you decided on for your character, Microluxe20 includes a way to make it a part of your character.
-Traits and Quirks are situational bonuses or disadvantages, respectively, for your character.

-To design a Trait or Quirk, you pick a topic, and a stat, skill, or stat+skill roll.
-Then you figure out how much that roll should be increased or penalized.
+Traits and Quirks are ways to fully bring your character's story into the game.
+To create a Trait or Quirk, you pick a topic – like snakes, or spaceships – and a specific type of roll that it will apply to.
+The more specific the roll, the less the Trait or Quirk will cost.
+Then you determine how much that roll should be increased or penalized.
 If it is increased you have a Trait, if it's decreased you have a Quirk.

-The cost of a Trait or Quirk is equal to the increase or penalty multiplied by the appropriate entry in the table on the right.
+The cost of a Trait or Quirk is equal to the numerical increase or penalty multiplied by the appropriate entry in the table on the right.
 You can pay for it in two ways – the first is to take an equal or greater value of Quirks than Traits, and the other is to pay with Skill points.
 One Skill Point is equal to 3 Trait points.

 Traits and Quirks should always be checked with your Gamemaster first.
 Take care not to be too specific or too broad with your topic – your Gamemaster will reject a +3 MIND Trait with a topic of "everything", and a Quirk regarding a very specific brand of pistol will likely meet the axe as well.
 Likewise, you should take Traits and Quirks in moderation.
 Having 20+ Traits or Quirks (especially if they're not relevant to your character's story) will likely be rejected by your Gamemaster.